Operators Scope

 Watching resources in all Namespaces (default)

-A Manager is initialized with no Namespace option specified, or Namespace: "" will watch all Namespaces:
+A Manager is initialized with no Cache option specified, or with a Cache.DefaultNamespaces of Namespace: "" will watch all Namespaces:

 ...